openshift-pipelines/pipelines-as-code/pkg/provider/gitlab/README.md

 - ACL (Access Control List) on project or group
 - `/ok-to-test` support from allowed users
+- `/retest` support.
+- `/retest` on a non owner mr from a owner will retest it but subsequent submissions would not be allowed. (only ok-to-test allows it)
 - OWNERS files
 - Report build status on MR if token has access of submitted source
 - Report pull request status via comments if no access